Members of the College Board

 Marcus is the Principal and Chief Executive of Reaseheath College and University Centre, appointed from 1 August 2018.
 Marcus previously spent nearly four years as Principal at Northumberland College, with another five years as Vice Principal and Head of the College’s land-based provision at Kirkley Hall.
 Marcus has a wealth of experience in further education, apprenticeships and higher education partnerships, much of it spent in land-based and rural education.
 Marcus has represented Land-based Colleges on a number of regional and national groups, and currently sits on the Landex Board and the National Land-based College Board and Chairs the Land Based Learning Ltd Board.
 Marcus is also author of Horse Business Management

 Marcus joined the Board on 1 August 2018.
 He is Principal of the College, a member of the Finance and General Purposes, Quality and Standards, Higher Education and Search and Governance Committees and a member of the Estates Development and Property Group.
-He is also a director of the College’s subsidiary company DART Limited.

 Jane Cowell OBE